kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 ADMIN_PASSWORD="secRet!23"
 HOSTNAME="dc1"
 NTP_SERVER1="time.sd57.bc.ca"
-DNS_FORWARDER="199.175.16.2"
 REV_DNS_ZONE="10.45.10.in-addr.arpa"
 ```
-+ To "source" this file in your shell session, run the following command:
++ To **"source"** this file in your shell session, run the following command:
 ```
 . /root/params.sh
 ```
-Bear in mind that the variables will not survive the end of a shell session,
+Bear in mind that the variables will not survive beyond the end of a shell
-so you will need to source __/root/params.sh__ every time you start a new
+session, so you will need to source __/root/params.sh__ every time you start
-session in which you intend to use those variables.
+a new session in which you intend to use those variables.

 ---
 ### Configure a static IP address